olli208/performance-master/README.md

 ## Critical CSS
 I generated a critical css using [this site](https://jonassebastianohlsson.com/criticalpathcssgenerator/).
 The docs.css from the assets is now added as critical CSS to the inline in the <head>.
 I think it works as the pagespeeed insight score is now 66/100 & 75/100.

+## After applying loadCSS
+When throttling the cconnection to 2G (300ms), we see that the page loads way faster than without it.
+But the iniitial page doesnt look good because the nav is in the bootstrap.css folder, which we dont have in the critical CSS.
+We need to manually move that part of the code to the critical CSS for the page to look good, but I think it's worth it.
+Pagespeed Insight score is now: 92/100 & 86/100.